 After a hospital stay, people often need further support and cannot return home immediately.
 Many nursing homes offer temporary stays to bridge the gap until people can return home or be cared for in another care facility.
 These short-term stays are called transitional care or bridging care.

 The aim is to support people in their recovery after a hospital stay and to facilitate the transition from inpatient treatment back to their home environment or to a suitable care facility.
-This form of care combines medical and nursing services to help people regain their fitness so that they can cope with everyday life on their own or with little help.
+This form of care combines medical and nursing services to help people regain their fitness so that they can manage everyday life on their own or with little help.

 If you are temporarily unable to live at home, or if your caregivers need a break or are ill, many nursing homes offer temporary admission.
 This is referred to as:

-Last update: July 23, 2025
+Last update: October 1, 2025